sntung41406/sntung41406.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
 My name is Jimmy Risk, an assistant professor of [mathematics and statistics](https://www.cpp.edu/sci/mathematics-statistics/) at [Cal Poly Pomona](https://www.cpp.edu/).
-I am learning Mandarin and 繁體中文.
-I enjoy travelling, hiking, and playing tennis.
+I enjoy travelling, hiking, playing pickleball, and learning Mandarin and 繁體中文.

 Below you will find my contact information along with a brief introduction to my research.
 You can find more detailed information by using the quick-links up top.

 # Contact Information

 Jimmy Risk \
+Associate Professor \
 Cal Poly Pomona \
 3801 W Temple Ave, Pomona CA 91768\
 Department of Mathematics and Statistics\